Yui-H8/Datacamp/AWS_AWS Cloud Technology and Services Concepts.md

 * Navigate to the Launch Templates page on the EC2 Dashboard, and select Create launch template.

 ### Setting up a launch template
+As a Cloud Administrator, you've been tasked with setting up an EC2 launch template to be used for Auto Scaling.

+A launch template helps streamline EC2 provisioning by allowing users to define reusable configurations with settings such as Amazon Machine Image and Instance type.
+Your overall goal is to ensure that instances can automatically scale up or down based on demand, ensuring high availability for your application.